P-p-H-d/mlib/README.md

 It returns an iterator to the inserted node.

-`name_insert_down` will move all children of the referenced node as children of the inserted children, whereas `name_insert_down` will insert the node as the new first child of the referenced node.
+`name_insert_down` will move all children of the referenced node as children of the inserted children, whereas `name_insert_child` will insert the node as the new first child of the referenced node.

 ##### `it_t name_move_up(it_t ref, type *value)`
 ##### `it_t name_move_left(it_t ref, type *value)`